 Names in Yosemite National Park

-You may notice that some names in Yosemite National Park have been changed from their historic names.
+You may notice that some names in Yosemite National Park had been changed from their historic names.
 The long and the short of it is.
 The former concessionaire protected their rights to the Yosemite Brand by trademarking many of the historic names.
 National Park Service did not include the transfer of the trademarks in the concessionaire contract rebid.
 When the former concessionaire lost the contracts, they refused to hand over said trademarks for the pitiful sum NPS claimed there were worth.
-This battle is still be fought in court.
 The following names were changed.

 - Yosemite Lodge at the Falls to become: Yosemite Valley Lodge